Forest-Economics-Goettingen/optimLanduse/README.md

 reflect the farmers’ goals and perceptions in Eastern Panama.
-The difference between this portfolio and the desired multi-functional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ needs and goals.
+The difference between this portfolio and the desired multi-functional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ requirements and goals.
 The silvopasture, as defined in Gosling et al. (2020), may not serve the requirements of the farmers sufficiently.
-Since farmers rate liquidity and meeting household needs higher than long-term profit and economic stability, pasture outperforms silvopasture in the realistic scenario.
+Since farmers rate liquidity and meeting household needs higher than long-term profit and economic stability, pasture outperforms silvopasture in the immediate return scenario.
 Policies or development plans may consider these indicators key elements when promoting landscape development toward multi-functional landscapes.

 ### The use of fixDistance